 Introduction

-Recent days and months have both reinforced that academic learning and cognitive growth are inextricably linked with social and emotional development and elevated our understanding that none of this growth occurs in a vacuum at school; rather, it occurs simultaneously in multiple contexts.
+Recent years have both reinforced that academic learning and cognitive growth are inextricably linked with social and emotional development and elevated our understanding that none of this growth occurs in a vacuum at school; rather, it occurs simultaneously in multiple contexts.
 Understanding that family engagement and collaboration plays a crucial role in teaching and strengthening SEL skills, the PTO hopes to provide helpful resources and learning opportunities for families so that we can best align strategies for supporting our students.

 What is Social Emotional Learning (SEL)?